bright/new-www/content/projects/food-delivery-ios-app-modernization-swiftui-modern-concurrency-migrations.md

   - retail & restaurant
 title_team: meet the team behind the solution
 title_case_study: explore our clients' stories
-title_contact: book a free consultation in 48 hours
+title_contact: hire us
 description_contact: Tell us more about your mobile project or idea for an app.
-  Fill out the form below and we'll get back to you in 48 hours.
+  Fill out the form below, and we’ll get back to you within 1 business day!
 order: 2
 slug: leading-food-delivery-app
 show_team: false